Diablo1523/assignment2/README.md

 # assignment2
-task 1 shows a code in python to determine a number given by the user is even or odd. task 2 shows a code in python to calculate the sum of the intergers between 1 to 50.
+task 1 shows a code in python to take a number as input from user and determine the given number is even or odd. task 2 shows a code in python to calculate the sum of the intergers between 1 to 50.